paragj30/red_wine_quality_prediction/README.md

 ### 5. Open EC2 and Install docker in EC2 Machine:

-    #check if any external packages are installed or not
+    ls #check if any external packages are installed or not
-    ls

     clear

-	#update the Virtual machine instance

-	sudo apt-get update -y #To update the all package manager and dependencies
+	sudo apt-get update -y #To update the all package manager and dependencies in VM Instane

 	sudo apt-get upgrade #To install the package manager and dependencies